Millennium Cohort Study Launches Follow-up Survey

+SAN DIEGO – The Department of Defense's Millennium Cohort Study is excited to announce the launch of its next follow-up survey for over a quarter of a million service members and veterans who previously enrolled in this landmark study.
+This longstanding research program, managed by the Naval Health Research Center (NHRC) in San Diego, is the largest and longest-running health study in military history and is designed to understand the long-term health effects of military service.

-SAN DIEGO (Oct.
-7, 2024) The Millennium Cohort Study has enrolled participants from all branches of the U.S. military, including active duty, reserve, and National Guard members since 2001.
+Since its inception in 2001, the Millennium Cohort Study has enrolled participants from all branches of the U.S. military, including active duty, reserve, and National Guard members.
 The study examines a broad range of health outcomes, including mental health, physical health, and chronic diseases, to identify risks and develop strategies to enhance the wellbeing of military personnel.
-The Millennium Cohort Study is the largest and longest-running health study in military history and spans multiple generations of warfighters.
-(U.S. Navy photo by Danielle Cazarez/released)
+Health information is obtained from study participants using a baseline survey and a series of follow-up surveys that are collected in 3–5 year intervals.

+Study participants are asked to contribute their insights by completing the latest survey.
+Responses will provide crucial data to help shape military health policies and support services, ensuring that service members receive the care they need both during and after their military careers.

+"We are deeply grateful to all our participants for their continued dedication to this important research," said Dr. Rudy Rull, the study's principal investigator.
+"Their involvement is critical to our mission of understanding the health effects of military service and improving the lives of service members and their families."

 |Date Taken: